Biarritz: Gardens and Parks

-Infrastructures

 Sport

 Surfing in Biarritz is of a world-class standard and first appeared in 1957.
 The town has a strong surfing culture, and is known worldwide for its surfing scene and the competitions it hosts yearly, including the Quiksilver/Roxy Jam tournament.
-In July 2011, Biarritz also hosted the Roxy Pro event, a tournament part of the ASP Women's World Tour.
+In July 2011, Biarritz also hosted the Roxy Pro event, a tournament in the ASP Women's World Tour.

-The town is home to a prominent rugby union club, Biarritz Olympique.
+The town is home to a prominent rugby union club, Biarritz Olympique, who have won five French championships and two European Cups.

-Basque pelota is a very popular sport of the Basque country.
+Basque pelota is a very popular sport in the Basque country.
 Several local and international competitions take place in Biarritz.

-The golf course near the lighthouse (Le Phare) was created in 1888 by British residents.
-In addition, the town has a large circular golf range area on the border with illbaritz.
+The golf course near the lighthouse (Le Phare) was established in 1888 by British residents.
+In addition, the town has a large circular golf range area on the border with Illbaritz.

+The Hippodrome des fleurs is a horse racing venue.
+It is a trotting racecourse with an 803 m sand track with a right-hand rope.
+It is one of the shortest tracks in France.

 Education

 Schools

-The city has two public schools (Villa Fal and Jean Rostand) and one private (Immaculée-Conception).
+The city has two public schools (Villa Fal and Jean Rostand) and one private school (Immaculée-Conception).

 High schools

-Malraux High Schools is the only one in Biarritz.
-There is also a tourism high school in the border of the Western neighborhood of La Négresse.
+Malraux High School is the only one in Biarritz.
+There is also a tourism high school on the border of the Western neighborhood of La Négresse.

 Transport

-Biarritz station is easily accessible from Paris by France's high-speed train, the TGV, and more regionally from Bordeaux, by TGV or TER.
+Biarritz station is easily accessible from Paris by France's high-speed train, the TGV, and regionally from Bordeaux, by TGV or TER.
 Trains are also available to travel east towards Toulouse.
-Night trains regularly depart from Irun, south of Biarritz and pass through the city before heading to Paris during an overnight trip.
+Night trains regularly depart from Irun, south of Biarritz, and pass through the city before heading to Paris during an overnight trip.
 Many tourists and regulars to the city have begun using the night train to take weekend trips to Biarritz and saving travel time by traveling at night.
 The Biarritz – Anglet – Bayonne Airport is located about 4 km from the city.
-It is near N10 road towards Anglet and is served by airlines from France, the United Kingdom, Spain, Ireland and Germany.
+It is near the N10 road towards Anglet and is served by airlines from France, the United Kingdom, Spain, Ireland and Germany.